octobanana/m8/README.md

 }
 ```

-Now to write the lambda function.
+Now to write the lambda function:
 ```cpp
 // ctx -> a struct containing the following:
 //   str -> the response string